Word@Work, Let God's Word energise your working day!

 Galatians 6:3-5

-It is easy to be conceited.
-Conceit is an inner attitude in which a person believes, sincerely, that he or she is better than other people.
+It is easy to be conceited, but it is wrong - dangerous to ourselves and to others (Galatians 5:26).
+Conceit is an inner attitude in which a person believes, sincerely, that he or she is better than they are.
 That may be based on physical attributes of beauty or strength, mental attributes of intelligence or knowledge, psychological attributes of resilient will-power, emotional attributes of stability and even spiritual attributes of Bible knowledge or spiritual gifts.
-Any of these can stir our pride and result in arrogant behaviour which seems quite justified to the conceited person, but obnoxious to the humble observer and to God.
+Any of these can stir our pride and result in arrogant behaviour which seems quite justified to the conceited person, bu

 Being Grateful For The Teaching